gabenodarse/sort/readme.md

 ### PREFACE
 I first discovered this algorithm a few years ago when heavily analyzing the problem of sorting.
-I recommend reading through this readme before trying to read through the code; the coes uses several linked lists, branching if statements, a few gotos, and 500 lines to actualize an idea which is more elegant.
+I recommend reading through this readme before trying to read through the code; the code uses several linked lists, branching if statements, a few gotos, and 500 lines to actualize an idea which is more elegant.
 The code is not as difficult to understand once the algorithm is understood.

 ### BENCHMARKS
 Here are the benchmarks on my machine.